 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The Company also regularly evaluates estimates and assumptions related to deferred income tax asset valuation allowances.
+The Company also regularly evaluates estimates and assumptions related to deferred income tax asset valuation allowances and stock-based compensation.

 Principles of Consolidation

-The accompanying condensed consolidated financial statements for the period ended March 31, 2017 include the accounts of the Company and its wholly-owned subsidiaries, Singapore Volition Pte.
-Limited, Belgian Volition SPRL (Belgian Volition), Hypergenomics Pte.
-Limited, Volition America, Inc., which was formed on February 3, 2017 and Volition Diagnostics UK Limited.
+The accompanying unaudited condensed consolidated financial statements for the period ended March 31, 2019 include the accounts of the Company and its wholly-owned subsidiaries, Singapore Volition, Belgian Volition, Volition America, and Volition Diagnostics.
 All significant intercompany balances and transactions have been eliminated in consolidation.